What is bullying?

 - keeps hurting you such as hitting or punching you.

-You have a right to feel safe.
+Bullying is not okay.
+You have the right to feel safe.

 If you don't feel safe, get help right now from your mum, dad, teacher, or an adult who will listen to you!